iarna/promisable/README.md

 If you provide an errorcb then it will be assumed you handled any errors.

-### `Promise.thenPromise(resolvecb) -> Promise`
+### `Promise.thenPromise(resolvercb) -> Promise`

 Arguments:

-* resolvecb = function (Resolve, value...)
+* resolvercb = function (Resolve, value...)

 Returns:

 * Promise - The new promise

-If the current promise is fulfilled then a new promise will be created with resolvecb as its resolver callback.
-The resolvecb callback will be passed the usual Resolve object, plus the value that the current promise was fulfilled with.
+If the current promise is fulfilled then a new promise will be created with resolvercb as its resolver callback.
+The resolvercb callback will be passed the usual Resolve object, plus the value that the current promise was fulfilled with.
 The new promise is then returned.
-Errors thrown in resolvecb result in rejecting the new promise.
+Errors thrown in resolvercb result in rejecting the new promise.

 If the current promise is rejected then that reject is just chained through to the returned promise.